§ 5305 Levy of tax, limitation; exemption [For application of this section, see 81 Del. Laws, c. 55, § 28(a)]

-The tax shall be paid and the stamp shall be affixed by the first person who has possession of tobacco products in this State.
+The tax must be paid and the stamp must be affixed by the first person who has possession of tobacco products in this State.

 § 5307 License for sales of tobacco products.

-No person shall engage in or conduct the business of manufacturing, purchasing, selling, consigning or distributing tobacco products in this State or acting as an affixing agent without having first obtained the appropriate license or licenses for that purpose as prescribed by this chapter.
+A person may not engage in or conduct the business of manufacturing, purchasing, selling, consigning, or distributing tobacco products in this State or acting as an affixing agent without having first obtained the appropriate license for that purpose as prescribed by this chapter.

 § 5308 License charges.

-(a) Wholesale license. — For each wholesale license issued there shall be paid the Department of Finance a fee of $200.
-If a wholesaler sells or intends to sell tobacco products at 2 or more places of business, whether established or temporary, a separate license shall be required for each place of business.
+(a) Wholesale license. — For each wholesale license issued there must be paid to the Department of Finance a fee of $200.
+If a holder of a wholesale license sells or intends to sell tobacco products at 2 or more places of business, whether established or temporary, a separate license is required for each place of business.

-(b) Retail license. — For each retail license there shall be paid to the Department of Finance a fee of $5.00.
-If a retail dealer sells or intends to sell tobacco products at 2 or more places of business, whether established or temporary, or whether in the same building or not, a separate license shall be required for each place of business.
+(b) Retail license. — For each retail license there must be paid to the Department of Finance a fee of $50.
+If a holder of a retail license sells or intends to sell tobacco products at 2 or more places of business, whether established or temporary, or whether in the same building or not, a separate license is required for each place of business.

-(c) Vending machine license. — Every vending machine from which tobacco products are offered for sale shall have affixed thereto an identification stamp issued by the State Tax Department for which a fee of $3.00 shall be charged.
-Where 2 or more vending machines are fastened together, each set of mechanisms shall require a separate vending machine license.
+(c) Vending machine license. — Every vending machine from which tobacco products are offered for sale must have affixed to it an identification stamp issued by the Department of Finance for which a fee of $15 must be paid to the Department.
+If 2 or more vending machines are fastened together, each set of mechanisms must have a separate vending machine license.

-(d) Affixing agent license. — For each affixing agent's license issued there shall be paid to the Department of Finance a fee of $200, but only 1 license fee of $200 shall be required of any person who is both a wholesale dealer and an affixing agent.
+(d) Affixing agent license. — For each affixing agent's license issued there must be paid to the Department of Finance a fee of $200, but only 1 license fee of $200 is required of any person who is both a wholesale dealer and an affixing agent.

 § 5309 Application for license.

 (b) A single application may be filed for more than 1 license.
-The operator of vending machines shall list all locations at which the operator has machines at the time of the application.
-The operator may also request extra licenses for new machines to be placed in new locations up to 10 percent of the listed locations on file with the Department without submitting actual locations.
-As the new machines are placed on location for sale of tobacco products, the operator shall immediately notify the Department and the operator shall become eligible to apply for licenses for an additional 10 percent of the operator's new totals.
-Failure to notify the Department when and where new machines are placed in operation shall give cause for suspension and seizure of all licenses and tobacco product vending machines.
+The operator of tobacco product vending machines shall list all locations at which the operator has machines at the time of the application.
+The operator may also request extra licenses for new machines to be placed in new locations up to 10% of the listed locations on file with the Department without submitting actual locations.
+As the new machines are placed on location for sale of tobacco products, the operator shall immediately notify the Department and the operator shall become eligible to apply for licenses for an additional 10% of the operator's new totals.
+Failure to notify the Department when and where new machines are placed in operation is cause for suspension and seizure of all licenses and tobacco product vending machines.

 § 5310 Issuance of licenses; display.